Understanding and improving support for the families of military personnel and veterans is one of the VFI's core research strands.

-The Thriving Families research theme is led by Dr Hilary Engward and aims to explore the diverse holistic wellbeing and needs of veteran families, an under-researched area in the UK.
+The Thriving Families research theme is led by Dr Hilary Engward.
+It aims to explore the wellbeing and needs of veteran families, an under-researched area in the UK.
 Using various social science research methodologies, we seek to understand what constitutes the diverse structure of the veteran family and their health and wellbeing needs over the life course.

-The projects that make up the Thriving Families research programme have been generously funded by the Forces in Mind Trust.
+The projects that make up the Thriving Families theme have been generously funded by the Forces in Mind Trust.

 The family experience of living with limb loss was a collaborative project with Blesma: the limbless veterans' charity.